Understanding Spina Bifida Birth Defects

 - Physical therapy: severe spina bifida can cause difficulty with walking and getting around.
 Physical therapy and training can help children with spina bifida to engage in daily normal activities.

-- Bowel and Bladder management: in some types of spina bifida, doctors will recommend routine bowel and bladder evaluations and management plans to help reduce the chance of organ damage and illness.
+- Bowel and Bladder management: in some types of spina bifida, doctors will recommend routine bowel and bladder evaluations and management plans to help reduce the chance of organ damage and illness (recent article on estimating tracking renal function in spina bifida patients)

 - Wang, Y, et. al: Differences in Length of Stay and Costs Between Comparable Hospitalizations of Patients With Spina Bifida With or Without Pressure Injuries.
 Arch Phys Med Rehabil.2019 Aug;100(8):1475-1481.